 But how do you come up with one?

 First, you have to decide what kind of portraiture you are teaching.
 Line drawing?
 Value drawing?
 Color painting?
-Each of these needs its own approach.
+When teaching portraits, each of these techniques needs its own approach.

-In order to teach portraiture effectively to your art class, your chosen approach needs to make sense to them, which is something easier said than done.
+In order to teach portraits effectively to your art class, your chosen approach needs to make sense to them, which is something easier said than done.

 Here is the process I use to teach my students portraiture: